momentohq/public-dev-docs/docs/develop/datatypes.md

 </details>

 <details>
-  <summary>How do I store a JSON document in Momento Serverless Cache?</summary>
+  <summary>How do I store a JSON document in Momento Cache?</summary>
-Use your favorite JSON library to serialize the JSON document into a byte array and insert that byte array into Momento Serverless Cache.
+Use your favorite JSON library to serialize the JSON document into a byte array and insert that byte array into Momento Cache.
 You could also store each field value in your JSON document in a dictionary.
 </details>

 <details>
-  <summary>Does Momento Serverless Cache store nested data in collection data types?</summary>
+  <summary>Does Momento Cache store nested data in collection data types?</summary>
 Not directly.
-Your best option is to store this data as a JSON object and then use your favorite JSON library to serialize the JSON document into a byte array and insert that byte array into Momento Serverless Cache.
+Your best option is to store this data as a JSON object and then use your favorite JSON library to serialize the JSON document into a byte array and insert that byte array into Momento Cache.
 </details>

 <details>